Overview

 Making tasks feel less like a chore.

-The constraint of FigmaMake made this especially clear.
+FigmaMake's constraints actually helped me figure this out.
 I couldn't rely on placeholder text or edit copy later.
-Every reward message had to be intentional and pre-written.
-This pushed me to find a type of reward that was specific and empathetic by design, not just a generic number.
+Every level title had to be intentional and written from the start.
+This pushed me to create titles that were specific and empathetic by design, not just generic labels with numbers.

 | Personalized Motivation